Yan-Oliveira/doc-fao/content/delete-attachments/admin.rst

 1. Go to the *System Configuration* screen.
 2. Select *OTRSDeleteAttachments* in the *Navigation* widget.
-3. Navigate to *Core* → *Ticket* in the navigation tree.
+3. Navigate to *Core → Ticket* in the navigation tree.
-4. Add some file MIME type to setting ``OTRSDeleteAttachments::Filetypes`` as key-value pairs.
+4. Add some file MIME types to setting ``OTRSDeleteAttachments::Filetypes`` as key-value pairs.
 The key is the MIME type, the value is the deletion flag.

    - 0: This type of attachments are not to be deleted.
    - 1: This type of attachments are going to deleted.